Mawuli-360/newton_hackthon/README.md

 * Run this `pip install -r requirements.txt`
 * To run the server `uvicorn main:app --reload`

-NB: The server is already hosted and can accessed [here](https://newton-hackthon.onrender.com/docs)
+NB: The server is already hosted and can be accessed [here](https://newton-hackthon.onrender.com/docs)